-We recognize that laws, local customs, and social standards differ greatly from one place to the next.
-However, we abide by all applicable laws, including the laws of the countries in which we operate, unless they violate applicable U.S. law.
-If there is a conflict between local law and U.S. law, seek guidance from Global Compliance and Ethics.
+We conduct business in many countries, and laws, local customs and social standards differ greatly from one place to the next.
+We abide by all applicable laws, including the laws of the countries in which we operate, unless they violate applicable U.S. law.
+If there is a conflict between local law and U.S. law, seek guidance from the Compliance team.